lizmat/articles/a-gaze-of-iterators-2.md

 ## Conclusion

 This concludes the second part of the series, in which most of the other methods that you can call on an iterator have been explained.
 Specifically `.skip-one`, `push-all`, `is-lazy`, `is-deterministic` and `sink-all`.
+With a side-order of `.pick`.

 Questions and comments are always welcome.
 You can also drop into the [#raku-beginner channel](https://web.libera.chat/?channel=#raku-beginner) on Libera.chat, or on Discord if you'd like to have more immediate feedback.